ashirokov/argpext/doc.rst

 Bare bones example
 ^^^^^^^^^^^^^^^^^^

-Consider a toy model of a sheep.
+Let us further consider as an example, how the following simplistic game involving sheep and wolves may be designed.

-As the bare bones example, suppose there is a function called :func:`sheep_graze` that lets the sheep graze.
+Suppose there is a function
+called :func:`sheep_graze` that lets the sheep graze.
 Here is how we can use the standard :mod:`argparse` module in order to connect this function to the command line: